 TrueCrypt used to be one of the most popular open-source disk encryption software programs, but its developers stopped maintaining it in 2014.
-Security experts are still torn over whether it’s safe to use.
+Security experts are still torn on whether it’s safe to use.
 To be on the safe side, stick with a product that’s regularly tested and updated.
-The following products are a few open-source products that are well regarded:
+These are a few open-source products that are well regarded:

 “It’s important to educate employees that once they send a file via email or copy it to a USB thumb drive, that data is no longer protected by that encryption,” said Joe Siegrist, vice president and general manager of LogMeIn’s LastPass password management software.

-To ensure files on a USB device are encrypted, use software like Microsoft BitLocker To Go, open-source software or purchase USB drives that come with encryption, such as IronKey, SanDisk and Kanguru.
+To ensure files on a USB device are encrypted, use software like Microsoft BitLocker To Go or open-source software, or purchase USB drives with built-in encryption, such as those from IronKey, SanDisk and Kanguru.

 Before enabling encryption on your computer, back up your data files and create an image backup, which is a replica of all the contents of your disk.
 You should also ensure that you have the operating system’s installation media and create an emergency boot disk on removable media.

-Going forward, keep your computer backed up regularly.
+Going forward, back up your computer regularly.
 An encrypted disk that crashes or becomes corrupt can result in files being lost forever.
 If you have a current backup, you can be up and running fairly quickly.

-When creating a passcode or PIN, use random numbers and/or letters, and memorize it.
-The longer and more complex the better, but not so complex that you can’t remember it.
+When creating a passcode or PIN, use random numbers and letters, and memorize it.
+The longer and more complex it is, the better, but not so complex that you can’t remember it.
 Consider putting two phrases together, like short verses from two songs you like.
-Use only the first letter of each word, and substitute some characters, such as a zero for an "O" and a "3" or a pound sign ("#") for an "E." Use mixed capitalization as well.
-For more tips on this subject, see our article on how to create a strong password can be found in this Business News Daily article.
+Use only the first letter of each word, and substitute some characters, such as a zero for an O and a 3 or pound sign (#) for an E. Use mixed capitalization as well.
+For more tips on this subject, see our article on how to create a strong password.

-Keep a written copy of your PIN or passcode, and your encryption key (if separate), in a safe place, in case you forget them.
-If you enable full-disk encryption and forget your passcode, you won’t be able to access your computer, and neither can anyone else, including IT personnel or even a data recovery service, Siegrist said.
+Keep a written copy of your PIN or passcode and your encryption key (if separate) in a safe place, in case you forget them.
+If you enable full-disk encryption and forget your passcode, you won’t be able to access your computer, and neither can anyone else, including IT personnel and even data recovery services, Siegrist said.

-If you use Wi-Fi, use Wi-Fi Protected Access 2 (WPA2), which is a form of encryption for protecting wireless connections.
+If you use Wi-Fi, use Wi-Fi Protected Access 3 (WPA3), which is a form of encryption for protecting wireless connections.
 Don’t use Wired Equivalent Privacy (WEP), which isn’t safe under any circumstances.
 Even WPA2 was cracked in 2017, making it less safe than WPA3.